microsoft/ApplicationInsights-SDK-Labs/AggregateMetrics/README.md

 > Install-Package Microsoft.ApplicationInsights.AggregateMetrics -IncludePrerelease
 ```

-## Usage ##
+## Usage - first API ##

-Once installed, add a using for the AggregateMetrics namespace then you can use the TrackAggregateMetric extension method to track metrics you want automatically aggregated using your instance of TelemetryClient.
+Once installed, add a using for the `AggregateMetrics.One` namespace then you can use the `TrackAggregateMetric` extension method to track metrics you want automatically aggregated using your instance of `TelemetryClient`.

 ## Limitations ##